 Introduction

 1.1 The [INSERT] Panel may establish Task Team(s) to carry out specific time bound task(s) for limited time period.
-This Terms of Reference (ToR) is under the auspices of Weather Ready Pacific Programme, to enable the delivery of its initiatives in alignment with (and with the oversight of) the PMC technical Panels.
+This Terms of Reference (ToR) is under the auspices of Weather Ready Pacific Programme, to enable the delivery of its initiatives in alignment with (and with the oversight of) the PMC Expert Panels.
 In 2021, Pacific Leaders endorsed the Weather Ready Pacific (WRP) Decadal Programme of Investment, which seeks to reduce the human and economic costs of severe weather, water and ocean events across Pacific island communities, by strengthening national meteorological and hydrological organisations and their partnerships with national disaster management organisations.
 This programme of investment ensures that the Pacific participates in and benefits from advances in forecast and warning systems that should ultimately enable increased accuracy, geographic specificity and lead time of forecasts.

 Purpose